 Keeping Angelfish Fry Alive

 Angelfish are mature enough to spawn within the first nine months of their lives.
 They tend to reproduce every ten to fourteen days.
 And it usually takes three days for the eggs to hatch.
-During that time, the angel parents will care for the eggs, protecting them from tank mates that might eat them, removing fungus and debris, and also eating infertile eggs.
+During that time, the angel parents will care for the eggs, protecting them from tank mates that might eat them, removing fungus and debris, and eating infertile eggs.

 But what happens when the angelfish fry finally enter the picture?
 How do you keep them alive?
 In an ideal situation, this is what typically happens: